elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-29-cs3103-lecture-7-iot-protocols-and-application-development.md

 ![CS3103-7-12.PNG]({{site.baseurl}}/img/CS3103-7-12.PNG)

-> If theres a loss, whjat happens to the data?
+> If theres a loss, what happens to the data?
 >
 > If its a Confirmable request, there is a way to apply reliability

 ### Examples
 Client servers:

 ![CS3103-7-13.PNG]({{site.baseurl}}/img/CS3103-7-13.PNG)

-- URI path: /Temperature
+- URI path: `/Temperature`

 **Confirmable**:

 ![CS3103-7-14.PNG]({{site.baseurl}}/img/CS3103-7-14.PNG)
 - Response ID and Send ID is the same.
 Data is piggy backed wiht the response (ACK)
 - If data is not ready, the data can be sent later..but the ID is different.
 In the seperate sending, the client sends the ACK

 **Using token:**

 ![CS3103-7-15.PNG]({{site.baseurl}}/img/CS3103-7-15.PNG)

 - Data is not ready, so a token is sent.